tiacsys/bridle/boards/shields/rpi_pico_led/doc/index.rst

 Draw some basic rectangles onto the display.
 The rectangle colors and positions are chosen so that you can check the orientation of the LED display and correct RGB bit order.
-See also Zephyr sample:
+See also Zephyr sample: :zephyr:code-sample:`display`.
-:doc:`zephyr:samples/drivers/display/README`.

 .. tabs::